mgd1984/tts-obsidian-plugin/README.md

 ## Getting Started

 1. **Install the Plugin**: Search for "Speech Synthesizer" in Obsidian's community plugins browser and install it.
-2. **Configure API Key**: Obtain an OpenAI API key [here](https://platform.openai.com/overview) and input it in the plugin's settings to activate the Whisper API's capabilities.
+2. **Configure API Key**: Obtain an OpenAI API key [here](https://platform.openai.com/overview) and input it in the plugin's settings to activate the plugin's capabilities.
-3. **Customize Settings**: Adjust the plugin settings to fit your workflow, including the API URL, model, language, and saving preferences.
+3. **Customize Settings**: Adjust the speech synthesizer settings to fit your workflow, including the API URL, model, language, and saving preferences.

 ## Settings

 - **API Key**: Your OpenAI API key.
-Required for accessing the Whisper API.
+Required for accessing the OpenAI TTS API.
-- **API URL**: The endpoint for Whisper API requests.
+- **API URL**: The endpoint for TTS API requests.
 Default is set for optimal performance.
-- **Model**: Select the machine learning model for text transcription.
-Default is recommended for most users.
+- **Model**: Selects the model for speech synthesis.
+Default model (tts-1) is recommended. tts-1-hd available for high-fidelity audio. **Updates coming soon**

 ## Contributing

-We welcome contributions to the Speech Synthesizer plugin!
-Whether it's through submitting bug reports, suggesting new features, or contributing to the code, your input is valuable.
-Check out the [GitHub repository](https://github.com/mgd1984/tts-obsidian-plugin) for more information on how to get involved.
+Contributions to the Speech Synthesizer plug-in are welcome.
+Whether it's through submitting bug reports, suggesting new features, or contributing to the code, all input is welcome.
+Check out the [GitHub repository](https://github.com/mgd1984/tts-obsidian-plugin) for more information on how to get involved, including submitting issues & PRs.

 ## Changelog